HerveMignot/CloudProvisioning/ec2/README.md

+# Installation scripts for EC2 instances

+Author: RV

-# Installing R, R Studio Server and Shiny Server on EC2
+## Installing R, R Studio Server and Shiny Server on EC2

-## install-rstudio-ec2.sh
+### install-rstudio-ec2.sh

 This is an customization of multiple sources.